sxpert/myhomepy/docs/device-programming.md

 * 1018 : energy management
 * 1023 : access control

 For most of those, the traffic is more or less copied to the monitor session.
-Not so with 1023, where only the client doing the diagnostics can see the frames
+Not so with 1023, where only the client doing the diagnostics can see the frames.

 ## Scanning the system